abevoelker/blog/_drafts/2018-03-15-deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide.md

 ## Thank you

-HUGE thanks to my reviewers, Daniel Brice ([@fried_brice](https://twitter.com/fried_brice)) and Sunny R. Juneja ([@sunnyrjuneja](https://twitter.com/sunnyrjuneja)) for reviewing very rough drafts of this blog post and providing feedback. 😍 They stepped on a lot of rakes so that you didn't have to - please give them a follow! 😀 Any mistakes in this post are of course solely my own.
+HUGE thanks to my reviewers, Daniel Brice ([@fried_brice](https://twitter.com/fried_brice)) and Sunny R. Juneja ([@sunnyrjuneja](https://twitter.com/sunnyrjuneja)) for reviewing very rough drafts of this blog post and providing feedback. 😍 They stepped on a lot of rakes so that you didn't have to - please give them a follow! 😀

+Any mistakes in this post remain of course solely my own.

 ## References